laravel/vapor-docs/1.0/projects/environments.md

             - 'composer install --no-dev'
 ```

-During deployment, Vapor will configure the environment to handle requests on this domain, and automatically add the necessary DNS records to the [DNS zone](./../domains/dns.md).
+During deployment, Vapor will configure the environment to handle requests on this domain and automatically add the necessary DNS records to the [DNS zone](./../domains/dns.md).

 :::warning Self-Managed Domains

-If you self-manage the domain DNS settings, Vapor will not update the DNS records automatically.
-Therefore, you will need to run `vapor record:list domain-name.com`, and update the DNS settings accordingly.
+If you self-manage your domain's DNS records, Vapor will not be able to update the domain's DNS records automatically.
+Therefore, you should run the `vapor record:list domain-name.com` command to view the records that Vapor indicates are required for your domain and update your DNS records accordingly.
 :::

 :::warning Custom Domain Provisioning Time